skylight-hq/skylight.digital/_projects/ct_oec_care4kids_auto_notifier.md

 ---

 {% capture summary %}
-The Care 4 Kids program sponsored by the Office of Early Childhood (OEC) and administered by the United Way seeks to make child care affordable for children and their families in Connecticut.
+The Care 4 Kids program, sponsored by the Office of Early Childhood (OEC) and administered by United Way, seeks to make child care affordable for children and their families in Connecticut.
 To support their efforts to improve the subsidy application process for children and families, we worked with OEC and United Way to co-design a process and system for sending text messages to